IAmPythagoras/FFXIV-Combat-Simulator/README.md

 # Install

-You can install this library using pip (currently has issues) :
+You can install this library using pip :

 ```
 pip install ffxivcalc